NoSQL database company Couchbase confidentially files for IPO

 Couchbase helps corporate customers such as Comcast and eBay manage databases on web and mobile applications through its NoSQL cloud database service.
 It has thrived as demand for data storage and processing has soared because of remote working during the COVID-19 pandemic.

 Founded in 2011, Couchbase has raised $294 million from investors thus far.
 It last raised $105 million at a valuation of $580 million in May 2020, according to PitchBook data.
-GPI Capital, North Bridge Venture Partners and Accel are among its backers.
+GPI Capital, North Bridge Venture Partners, and Accel are among its backers.

 The company had eyed an IPO back in 2016, after it raised $30 million.
 It said at the time it expected that to be its last round before going public.

-MongoDB, another database company and competitor of Couchbase, went public in 2017 and now commands a $20 billion market capitalization.
-Snowflake Inc, a cloud-based data-warehousing company, went public last year at a $33 billion valuation, the largest software IPO in history.
+MongoDB, another database company and a competitor of Couchbase, went public in 2017 and now commands a $20 billion market capitalization.
+Snowflake, a cloud-based data-warehousing company, went public last year at a $33 billion valuation, the largest software IPO in history.

 The U.S. IPO market remains welcoming, with 62 operating companies listed so far this year, according to data provider Refinitiv.